Frequently Asked Questions

-Direct Primary Care (DPC) is a simple, patient-focused model where you pay a flat monthly fee, much like a gym membership, in exchange for primary care without copays, deductibles, or surprise bills.
+Direct Primary Care (DPC) is a simple, patient-centered model where members pay a flat monthly fee, much like a gym membership, in exchange for primary care without copays, deductibles, or surprise bills.

-Your doctor only has a few hundred patients on their panel, instead of thousands like in a traditional practice, so you have access to same or next day appointments, unhurried visits, and after hours access via text, call, or email.
-There is more time to prioritize your health goals, coordinate with your specialists, and to provide excellent care that meets your needs.
+Your doctor has a few hundred patients on their panel, instead of thousands like in a traditional practice, so you have access to same or next day appointments, unhurried visits, and comprehensive care tailored to your needs.
+There is more time to prioritize your health goals, coordinate with your specialists, and to provide excellent care.

 Absolutely.
 If you're healthy, we take a proactive approach to keep you thriving, with regular check-ins, personalized wellness plans, and early intervention to help you stay at your best.
 If illness or injury strikes, you’ll have a doctor who is truly accessible & ready to guide you every step of the way, with prompt answers, clear direction, and unwavering support.